Product currently discontinued

-With a BelOptik coronagraph or solar prominence viewer you can observe chromospheric details like protuberances on the edge of the sun in very high contrast.
+With the BelOptik coronagraph or solar prominence viewer you can observe chromospheric details like protuberances on the edge of the sun in very high contrast.
 The device generates an artificial solar eclipse and reduces stray light from the lens of the telescope through an iris baffle.

 A conical baffle in the telescope focus completely hides the sun.
 The cone is mounted on a second auxiliary lens.
 This lens projects the main objective on an adjustable iris baffle.
 This iris baffle will be closed to reduce light scattering from the edge of the main lens, so far that the background is dimmed.
 A projection objective is arranged behind the iris aperture.
 With an eyepiece in secondary focus of the projection lens you can see the edge of the conical baffle.
 A very narrow band interference filter (FWHM <1nm = 10A) between the projection lens and the eyepiece allows the observation of solar prominences in wavelength of ionized hydrogen on the edge of the cone.
 The filter is mounted in an adjustable tilt cell.
 The prominences of the sun will be visible in high contrast against a dark background.